Principal propagation in a multi-cloud solution between Microsoft Azure and SAP Cloud Platform (SCP), Part I: Building the foundation

 |49||You may want to decode and inspect the access_token with a tool of your choice, e,g, jwt.io|

 Open the second request in the Postman collection, switch to the Body tab of the request, and paste the value of the access token.
-This requests the SAML assertion for the AAD-authenticated user.
+This requests the SAML assertion for the Azure AD-authenticated user.

 |52||Open the third request in the Postman collection, switch to the Body tab of the request, and paste the assertion as the value for the assertion key.|

-Switch to the Authorization tab, select Type Basic Auth, and enter for username the clientid and for password the clientsecret you obtained from the XSUAA service binding in step 15.
+Switch to the Authorization tab.
+The request will use Authentication Type Basic.
+Username is the clientid and password the clientsecret you obtained from the XSUAA service binding in step 15.

 |54||From the XSUAA response copy the access_token element.
 Again, you may want to inspect the token with a tool of your choice.|